-As a critical law school, we teach you about legal rules and principles, but you are also encouraged to look beneath the surface of the law and study its complexity and contradictions.
-This involves analysing different types of legal system, considering power, and examining who benefits and who loses from different decisions.
+As a critical law school, we teach you about legal rules and principles, but you are also encouraged to look beneath the surface of the law and examine how it came to be as it is and how it operates in practice.
+This involves analysing different legal systems and mechanisms, considering power in the making and implementation of law, and examining who benefits and who loses from different decisions.

 This enhances what is already a fascinating subject, and means you will graduate with a highly regarded degree and a wealth of skills that will help you succeed in your career.